ibexa/documentation-user/docs/content_management/create_edit_content_items.md

 1. [Fill in the Fields](#edit-new-or-existing-content-items) of the Content item.

-1. Click **Preview** to see, how the Content item could look to an end-user.
+1. Click **Preview** to see how the Content item could look to an end-user.
     !!! tip

         A Content item can look different on different [SiteAccesses](translate_content.md#siteaccess).